sheebz/Backbone-Techniques/home.md

 ## Validation
 * Backbone's validation occurs on the model object.
 * Validate is provided by the developer, is called automatically before save, this gives the developer a hook to implement custom reusable logic.
 There are some 3rd party extensions for this.
 For example:  Backbone.Validation

+## Base View
+A base view can be useful in situations where you find yourself copy pasting the same code in each view or calling the same methods for each view; validation or template loading for example.